smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Audio Levels

 The audio out (to the radio) level can be adjusted via the firmware.
-Once I found the right level for my radio, I should never need to adjust this again.
+Once I found the right level for my radio, I should never need to adjust it again.
 So there is no UI to change it.
 If I find myself needing to adjust the level, I will expose a command via the serial port interface to do it.
 To the computer, the output device is a "line out" device, and as such, the volume control does not adjust it.